lit/lit-element/docs/_guide/lifecycle.md

 ## Overview

 LitElement-based components update asynchronously in response to observed property changes.
-Property changes are batched--if more properties change after an update is requested, but before the update starts, all of the changes are captured in the same update.
+Property changes are batched—if more properties change after an update is requested, but before the update starts, all of the changes are captured in the same update.

 At a high level, the update lifecycle is: